Amazon.com Unusual Options Activity

 Amazon is the leading online retailer and marketplace for third party sellers.
 Retail related revenue represents approximately 75% of total, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (15%), advertising services (5% to 10%), and other the remainder.
 International segments constitute 25% to 30% of Amazon's non-AWS sales, led by Germany, the United Kingdom, and Japan.

-After a thorough review of the options trading surrounding Amazon.com, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.

 Where Is Amazon.com Standing Right Now?
-Trading volume stands at 985,570, with AMZN's price down by -0.25%, positioned at $187.07.
+Trading volume stands at 18,285,398, with AMZN's price up by 1.65%, positioned at $190.62.
 RSI indicators show the stock to be may be approaching overbought.
 Earnings announcement expected in 13 days.
-What The Experts Say On Amazon.com
+What Analysts Are Saying About Amazon.com

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $232.0.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $248.0.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Reflecting concerns, an analyst from Scotiabank lowers its rating to Sector Outperform with a new price target of $245. * An analyst from Cantor Fitzgerald has decided to maintain their Overweight rating on Amazon.com, which currently sits at a price target of $210. * An analyst from Truist Securities persists with their Buy rating on Amazon.com, maintaining a target price of $265. * An analyst from Morgan Stanley downgraded its action to Overweight with a price target of $210. * An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $230.
+Click here for access. * An analyst from Truist Securities has decided to maintain their Buy rating on Amazon.com, which currently sits at a price target of $265. * An analyst from Cantor Fitzgerald downgraded its action to Overweight with a price target of $230. * An analyst from JMP Securities downgraded its action to Market Outperform with a price target of $265. * An analyst from Evercore ISI Group downgraded its action to Outperform with a price target of $240. * Consistent in their evaluation, an analyst from Evercore ISI Group keeps a Outperform rating on Amazon.com with a target price of $240.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Amazon.com options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.